TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/LinkBuilder.rst

 :php:`\TYPO3\CMS\Frontend\Typolink\AbstractTypolinkBuilder` is called whenever a link is rendered in the frontend.

 There are specific link builders for each type of link.
-Which link is to be called is determined by the class configured in global configuration:
+Which link to call is determined by the class configured in global configuration:
 :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['typolinkBuilder'][<type>]`.

 The link builders provided by the Core can be found in namespace